hackifiery/picostack/README.md

 # picostack
 A minimal stack-based programming language.
-It has one stack and 13 commands (so far) and I don't know how useful it is.
+It has one stack and 15 commands (so far) and I don't know how useful it is.
 It's my first time writing a project in C, so the code might be a bit goofy and not optimized.
 It's WIP, very buggy, and VERY prone to memory leaks (popping and pushing use ```realloc``` every time).
 ## Commands
 ```
-p <num> : Push literal number onto the stack
+p <num> : Push literal number onto the stack (if <num> is not provided, pushes 0)
 a       : Pop & add top two numbers on the stack then push result back
 s       : Pop & subtract top two numbers on the stack then push result back
-r       : Reverse entire stack
+v       : Reverse entire stack
 j       : Jump to address @ top of stack if second-to top is 0 (pops both)
 d       : Duplicate top number on the stack
 w       : Swap top two numbers